2024-2025 General Catalog

 TOTAL CREDITS REQUIRED FOR COMPLETION 66

-All program requirements for the PsyD-G degree program must be completed through CalSouthern in no less than two (2) and no more than ten (10) years of initial course enrollment, regardless of continuous enrollment status.
+All program requirements for the PsyD-G degree program must be completed through CalSouthern in no less than three (3) and no more than ten (10) years of initial course enrollment, regardless of continuous enrollment status.
 Courses taken over 10 years ago must be repeated in order to maintain program currency.
 Please refer to the Reinstatement: Re-Entry Requirements section of this catalog for information about returning to the program after separation from the University.

 Transfer Credits Accepted